Faster shortest-path algorithms using the acyclic-connected tree: Introduction

 \subsection{Motivation}

-Finding the shortest paths from a node in a weighted graph $G$ is one of the oldest and most fundamental algorithmic research problems, whose modern applications range over everything from robotics~\cite{lavalle2006planning} to route planning~\cite{bast2016route}.
-This problem, now called the \emph{Single-Source-Shortest-Path Problem} (SSSP), originates with the work of Dijkstra~\cite{Dijkstra1959}, whose eponymous algorithm efficiently computes a shortest path tree to all nodes from a given fixed source node $s$ in $G$.
-Dijkstra's algorithm (using Fibonacci heaps) runs in time $O(e+n\log n)$, where $n$ and $e$ are the number of nodes and arcs in the graph, and is known to be worst-case optimal for producing a list of nodes in sorted order of distance from the source node~\cite{DijkstraFibonacci}, a problem called \emph{Distance Ordering} (DO).
-In a recent work \cite{haeupler2023universal}, a new variant of Dijkstra's algorithm using a `working-set' heap was shown to be \emph{universally optimal} for DO, a form of beyond-worst-case analysis which measures worst-case performance for each graph individually, up to reweighting of the arcs.
+Finding the shortest paths from a node in a weighted graph is one of the oldest and most fundamental problems in the field of algorithms, whose modern applications range from robotics~\cite{lavalle2006planning} to route planning~\cite{bast2016route}.
+This problem, called the \emph{Single-Source-Shortest-Path problem} (SSSP), originates from the work of Dijkstra~\cite{Dijkstra1959}, whose eponymous algorithm efficiently computes the tree of shortest paths from a given fixed source node $s$ to all other nodes in a graph $G$.
+Dijkstra's original algorithm \cite{Dijkstra1959} runs in $O(n^2)$ steps in an $n$-node graph; the addition of the \emph{Fibonacci heap} data structure by Fredman and Tarjan \cite{DijkstraFibonacci} improved the complexity of Dijkstra's algorithm to $O(m+n\log n)$, where $n$ and $m$ are the number of nodes and arcs in the graph, respectively.
+This matches a known lower bound for Dijkstra's algorithm: because the nodes are visited in sorted order of distance from the source, the algorithm inherits the $\Omega(n\log n)$ lower bound for comparison sorting.

-The SSSP problem is somewhat easier than the DO problem, because the nodes do not have to be sorted---Dijkstra's algorithm also produces a shortest-path tree as well as the sorted order.
-However, the lower bounds for DO are derived from the problem of comparison sorting.
-By contrast, SSSP does not share this lower bound---instead, the complexity is only well-understood in special cases (see Section~\ref{sec: related}).